Darrell Henderson Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 Season Stats

-- Henderson has taken 81 carries for a team-leading 372 rushing yards (62.0 per game) with four touchdowns.
+- Henderson has rushed for a team-leading 372 yards on 81 carries (62.0 yards per game) and scored four touchdowns.

 - The Rams, who rank sixth in the NFL in points scored, have attempted a pass 55.5% of the time while running the ball 44.5% of the time.